 ABOUT SYNDESIS

 Syndesis was founded in August 1987 by John Foust with the first release of InterChange for the Amiga.
 This version only converted 3D models between two formats, Sculpt 3D and VideoScape 3D.
+After ten years, it translated between more than fifty 3D formats.

 Significant events in Syndesis history